-Parents have the opportunity to contribute to the information on the school's admission form c) Identification of students currently within the school
+Parents have the opportunity to contribute to the information on the school's admission form.

 Once admitted to the school, the Learning Support Department will carry out baseline tests for reading and spelling to assess level of need.
 They will also carry out testing to attempt to ascertain the pupil's attitudes to school.